Miele Triflex HX1 Review

 Edge cleaning

-Despite not having a soft roller tool, the Miele Triflex did well cleaning this area, as you’ll see in the before and after photo below.
+Despite not having a soft roller tool, the Miele Triflex cleaned this area well, as you’ll see in the before-and-after photo below.

 Miele Triflex edge cleaning test

-It was efficient, needing only a few passes to achieve the result you see above.
+It was efficient, requiring only a few passes to achieve the result shown above.

 Another experiment I did was a crevice pick-up test, where I scattered debris on this quarter-inch crevice.